Yesh1431/CAPSTONE-DS-670-Open_Banking_Safety_and_Fraud_Mitigation_banking/README.md

 - **Yeshwanth**
   - GitHub:
 ## AcknowledgmentS
-We are delighted to express our Thanks and gratitude to our professor
+We are delighted to express our sincere  Thanks and gratitude to our professor  Reda Mastouri.